Liga F: Superliga

+By 2000, women's teams were displeased that their competitions and calendars were being created by men's teams so, in June 2000, Levante submitted a proposal to the Spanish Federation for a new league, the Superliga.
+Levante's proposed Superliga was to be organised by women's teams, under the Spanish Federation, and had the support of a majority of women's teams in the country.
+At the time it was proposed, with the intention to replace the league for the next (2001–02) season, the clubs also threatened to boycott Federation competitions if it was not accepted.

 For the 2001–02 season the league was renamed the Superliga and the competition system was changed from the group format to a double round-robin, with each team playing the other teams twice, once away and once at home.
 The league in this period consisted of 14 teams.
 The 2008–09 season kept the double round-robin format as the league increased from 14 to 16 teams.

 In the 2009–10 season the Superliga increased from 16 to 24 teams, causing criticism by teams and players who feared a decline in the quality of competition.
 The Superliga was divided into 3 groups of 7 to 8 teams each, with geographically nearby teams placed into each group to minimize travel.
 In the first stage of the season, each team played each other team in its group twice.
 In the second stage, the best two of each group as well as the two best third-place finishers went into group A and the other teams were divided into groups B and C based on a predefined key.
 Again a double round-robin was played within each group.
 All Group A teams and the three best finishers of Group B and C qualified for the Copa de la Reina, and the two best teams in Group A played each other in a two-legged final for the season's championship.
 Rayo Vallecano won the 2009–10 and 2010-11 finals, both times against RCD Espanyol.
 In the 2009–10 season, two teams had to withdraw from the league for financial reasons.